ask-1710/complaint_reg_v2/README.md

-# complaint_reg_v2

-Welcome to Criminal Investigation and Complaint Tracking using Blockchain
+# Criminal Investigation and Complaint Tracking using Blockchain

 This project is developed by Aarthi Suresh Kumar and Anirudh TN, final year students of SSN College of Engineering and submitted as their final year project.